ulfschneider/ulf.website/content/posts/2022-11-25-unblock-longrunning-javascript-on-the-server.md

 ```

-My interpretation of the problem was: The single threaded JavaScript process was so busy with doing a longrunning calculation without giving back control to the event loop scheduler that there was no space left to treat the intervall callback for the MongoDB driver, which raised the exception.
+My interpretation of the problem was: The single threaded JavaScript process was busy with doing a long-running calculation without giving back control to the event loop scheduler, which didn´t let any room left to treat the interval callback for the MongoDB driver, which raised the exception.

 On my search for a solution I found [<cite>Node.js Event-Loop: How even quick Node.js async functions can block the Event-Loop, starve I/O</cite>](https://snyk.io/blog/nodejs-how-even-quick-async-functions-can-block-the-event-loop-starve-io/) by Michael Gokhman.

 Michael is doing a lot of research and refers to the Node event loop documentation.
-The solution though, is to give back control to the event loop by interrupting longrunning tasks with the following function:
+The solution though, is to give back control to the event loop by interrupting long-running tasks with the following function:

 ```js
 export const unblockLongrunner = function () {